tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

           comp_id
 ```

-Here, inside a Template Haskell function, we use GHC API to parse the
+Here, inside a Template Haskell function, we use the GHC API to parse the
 command-line arguments, handle the package-related arguments, then use the given
 package name to look up the corresponding unit ID.